NautilusTrader

 Override Strategy hooks

 To override Strategy trait methods such as order or position event handlers, pass them in a block.
-The macro generates core() and core_mut() automatically; do not redefine them in the block.
+The macro generates internal core() and core_mut() plumbing automatically; do not redefine those accessors in the block.

 nautilus_strategy!(MyStrategy, {